AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/prestashop.md

 ![](../../../assets/Prestashop-logo.png)

 Want to see how your business is performing or find your most valuable acquisition sources and channels?
-Connecting your `PrestaShop` data to [!DNL MBI] will allow you to answer these questions and more.
+Connecting your `PrestaShop` data to [!DNL MBI] allow you to answer these questions and more.

 The `PrestaShop` database is based on `MySQL`, you can connect it to [!DNL MBI] through a [direct connection](../integrations/mysql-via-a-direct-connection.md), [`cPanel`](../integrations/mysql-via-cpanel.md), or [via an `SSH tunnel`](../integrations/mysql-via-ssh-tunnel.md).
-We care about your data, so we recommend using the `SSH` method, as it is the most secure.
+Adobe recommends using the `SSH` method, as it is the most secure.

 ## Related documentation